 Trail Map for San Jacinto Peak

 - The chance of seeing wildlife on the trail

 - The crowded tram during a busy day (pre-covid)

 Verdict: Worth the money to head up the tram and summit San Jacinto Peak!

 Frequently Asked Questions about summitting San Jacinto Peak

 Do I have to pay for the Aerial Tramway to Summit San Jacinto Peak?

-No!
+No, but we recommend you do.
 You can hike from the valley floor in Palm Springs to the summit.
 The Cactus to Clouds hike, (out and back) covers 19.8 miles round trip and 10,459′ in elevation.
 Not for the faint of heart, the average time for completion is over 15 hours.
 It is an option if you want to avoid the Tramway fees.